If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 Dosage for depression

 For adults with depression, Rexulti is prescribed as an adjunctive treatment.
 This means it’s given with other medications that treat depression.
-Rexulti is typically prescribed after you’ve tried a different antidepressant for at least 2 months and are still having symptoms of depression.
+Rexulti is typically prescribed after you’ve tried a different antidepressant and are still having symptoms of depression.

 The two recommended starting doses in adults with depression are:

-Your dosage will then be increased weekly until you reach the smallest dosage that is most effective and causes the least amount of side effects.
+Your dosage will then be increased weekly until you reach the smallest dosage that is most effective and causes the fewest side effects.

-The recommended Rexulti dosage for treating depression is 2 mg daily.
+The recommended Rexulti dosage for treating depression is 2 mg per day.
 However, you and your doctor will determine what dosage is best for you.
 The maximum recommended daily dose is 3 mg.

-If you’ve been on a steady dose but start to feel either symptoms of depression or side effects, be sure to talk with your doctor.
+If you’ve been on a steady dose of Rexulti but start to feel either symptoms of depression or side effects, talk with your doctor.
 Depending on your symptoms, your doctor may change your dosage or switch you to a different medication.

 But don’t make any changes to your dosage on your own.
 This could worsen your symptoms or side effects.